oahull0112/oahull0112.github.io/docs/Documentation/Applications/berkeleygw_build.md

 ??? example "Building on Kestrel"

-information on how to build on Kestrel

-??? example "Building on Vermillion"

-information on how to build on Vermillion

-??? example "Building on Swift"

-information on how to build on Swift

-## Sample Job Scripts

-??? example "Kestrel CPU"

 	The following `arch.mk` file was used to build BerkeleyGW-3.0 on Kestrel on (date).
         Copy this arch.mk file into your BerkeleyGW directory.